suxue/qemu-usb-avrk/README.md

 We make use of the qemu qdev model, so multiple devices can be added and removed on the fly.

-to activate the usb-avrk device, append these command line arguments to qemu:
+to activate the `usb-avrk` device, append these command line arguments to `qemu`:

     -usb
     -device usb-avrk,id=usb-avrk0,filename=avrk0